Overview

 Description

-Retrieve the list of supported trading pairs for swap operations.Response Structure
+Retrieve the list of supported trading pairs for swap operations, with filters and pagination.
+This endpoint is safe to poll and cache.Query Parameters

 Example Response